www.banklesstimes.com

 Smart Contracts

 Smart contracts are a relatively simple concept.
 They represent a transaction or agreement being made automatically, in a trusted fashion, and without the need for any third party.
-The use-cases for this are somewhat obvious - how many business deals could be streamlined and simplified when you don’t require a middle man to be a trusted party?
+The use cases for this are somewhat obvious – how many business deals could be streamlined and simplified when you don’t require a middleman to be a trusted party?

 Ethereum was the first blockchain network to innovate and implement smart contracts.
-This innovated a completely new stream of use-cases for blockchain technology and led to an explosion of other blockchain networks.
+This innovated a completely new stream of use cases for blockchain technology and led to an explosion of other blockchain networks.

 Most critically, it also created a platform to be built on top of.
-Now activity could be undertaken on top of the Ethereum network, including building decentralized apps (dApps), decentralized finance (DeFi), initial coin offerings (ICOs), GameFi, and Non-fungible tokens (NFTs).
+Now activity could be undertaken on top of the Ethereum network, including building decentralized apps (dApps), decentralized finance (DeFi), initial coin offerings (ICOs), GameFi, and non-fungible tokens (NFTs).
 All of these exciting new technologies started with the conception of the Ethereum Network.

 Ethereum Blockchain